-Fifty-five children from our Parish will be admitted to the Eucharistic table.
+Fifteen children from our Parish will be admitted to the Eucharistic table at a Holy Mass on Saturday, April 29, at 1:00PM.
 They will gain full communion with the Lord in sacramental form, after having lived in communion with him through listening to his Word in our Parish community for several years.

 Holy Communion separates us from sin.
 The body of Christ we receive in Holy Communion is “given up for us,” and the blood we drink “shed for the many for the forgiveness of sins.”
 For this reason the Eucharist cannot unite us to Christ without at the same time cleansing us from past sins and preserving us from future sins (CCC 1393).